 Talk about picking your poison!

 People seem to forget that chlorine is an extremely toxic chemical and one that very effectively destroys beneficial gut flora whether it ingested via chlorinated tap water (hopefully you have a whole house water filter), absorbed into the bloodstream through the skin during a bleach bath (or even a regular bath in chlorinated tap water), or inhaled as toxic chlorine fumes during a shower.

 Here’s the kicker.

-Ultimately, it is a severely unbalanced gut environment with insufficient populations of beneficial microbes that is causing the eczema problems and/or MRSA infections in the first place!
+Ultimately, it is a severely unbalanced gut environment with insufficient populations of beneficial microbes that are causing the eczema problems and/or MRSA infections in the first place!

 Embracing the practice of bleach baths, while it may provide welcome relief in the short term, is ultimately going to make the problem worse by further decimating friendly bacteria in the gut and on the skin.
 The bleach dries out the skin terribly too, which negatively affects the pH.
 This is the perfect storm that provides free rein to pathogenic bacteria to entrench and thrive even more causing further skin irritation and infection.

 What About Chlorinated Pools Instead of Bleach Baths?

-For those that cannot tolerate bleach baths, frequent dips in swimming pools is sometimes suggested instead.
+For those that cannot tolerate bleach baths, frequent dips in swimming pools are sometimes suggested instead.
 But, this strategy has its own set of health dangers.

 Like bleach baths, swimming in chlorinated pools results in inhalation of chlorine fumes and absorption of the chemical into the bloodstream via the skin, both of which harm beneficial gut flora.
 The inhalation problems are particularly problematic with indoor pools.